-The goal of media engagement in Stage 3 is to present the final BRT design concepts and solicit feedback through scheduled events and pop-ups.
+The goal of media engagement in Stage 3 is to continue to spread awareness, educate the public, and advertise for Public Meetings.
 Tools to engage the media will include:

-- Update project website

-- Add Fact Sheets, Meeting Presentations, etc. to Project Documents

-- Expand / update FAQs

-- Monitor feedback

-- Post dates of meetings

-- Press releases

-- Meeting flyers with QR codes and link to website

-- Fact Sheets

-- Better Bus Stops: BRT Stations and Amenities (Mobility Hubs) - Make Buses Move Faster: Transit Priority Features - Content for social media posts (Facebook, Instagram, etc.) - Consultant team will produce the content and NFTA-Metro will share via their accounts.
+- Update project website - Add Fact Sheets, Meeting Presentations, etc. - Expand / update FAQs - Post dates of meetings - Press release in advance of Project Update event. - Email blasts - meeting and tabling attendees will be encouraged to sign up for email list - NFTA will encourage people to sign up for the email list through social media. - 2-3 portable posters for meetings and pop ups (plans and renderings) - Meeting flyers with QR codes and link to website - Content for social media posts (Facebook, Instagram, etc.) - Consultant team will produce some content and NFTA-Metro will share via their accounts.